-5.4.
+6.4.
 YEARLY REPORT OF STATISTICS

 An account of the number of visitors from the previous year shall be provided.
 The number of visitors shall be stated per month, in accordance with statistics noted on a checklist.
-This information can be used when the leaseholder’s fee is to be renegotiated.
+This information can be used when the Agreement fee is to be renegotiated.

-6. DEFINITIONS
+7. DEFINITIONS